NathanCustom Tailors

 How much should a made-to-measure suit cost?

-In 2026, a quality made-to-measure suit costs between $149 and $1,500 depending on where and how it is made.
-Online MTM brands like Indochino charge $449 to $899.
+In 2026, a quality made-to-measure suit costs between $129 and $1,500 depending on where and how it is made.
+Online MTM brands like Indochino run roughly $399 to $699 (sale prices dip lower).
 SuitSupply's MTM line runs $699 to $1,299.
 High-end domestic MTM can reach $1,500+.
-Vietnam-based MTM through shops like Nathan Tailors starts at $149 for wool-blend suits and $189 to $289 for premium Italian fabrics -- the same mills (VBC, Marzotto, Reda) used by brands charging 3-5x more.
-The price difference is not quality; it is geography, overhead, and supply chain economics.
+Vietnam-based MTM through shops like Nathan Tailors starts at $129.
+We are not claiming our cloth matches what $4,000 luxury brands use -- it does not -- but in the SuitSupply / Indochino tier the price gap is mostly geography, overhead, and supply chain rather than cloth.
 Read our complete custom suit cost breakdown for the full picture.

 Can you get bespoke quality at made-to-measure prices?

 You can get close.
-The key elements of bespoke quality -- precise fit, quality construction, premium fabrics -- are all achievable at MTM price points when the cost structure is right.
-What you cannot replicate at MTM prices is the from-scratch pattern drafting by a master cutter, which requires decades of specialized training and 60+ hours of labor per suit.
-However, for 95% of bodies, a well-executed MTM process with 15+ measurements and experienced tailors delivers a fit that is functionally indistinguishable from bespoke.
-The remaining 5% -- people with significant asymmetries or truly unusual proportions -- are the ones who genuinely need the bespoke process.
+The key elements of bespoke quality -- precise fit, quality construction, good fabrics -- are all achievable at MTM price points when the cost structure is right.
+What you cannot replicate at MTM prices is the from-scratch pattern drafting by a master cutter, which requires decades of specialized training and the SRBA's 50+ hours of hand labour per suit.2 However, for the great majority of bodies, a well-executed MTM process with 15+ measurements and experienced tailors delivers a fit that is functionally indistinguishable from bespoke.
+People with significant asymmetries or truly unusual proportions are the ones who genuinely need the bespoke process.

 How long does each type of suit take?